 (Produced by Glyn Johns)

-For the traditionally-minded, this is probably about as far as you want to go with Nanci.
-I like this album, but I know it's pretty cheesy and a little embarassing... but this is still a moving and effective album.
+For the traditional and twang-minded among us, this is probably about as far as you want to go with Nanci.
+I like this album, but I know it's pretty cheesy and a little embarrassing... but this is still a moving and effective album.
 Even with all the tinkly keyboards and maudlin arrangements (Glyn Johns is the album's producer), Nanci hits the mark more often than not...
 She gets a bit preachy and socially conscious on "It's A Hard Life Wherever You Go" -- fair enough, her being a folkie and all, and besides the song still has a great chorus.
 But "Listen To The Radio" and "I Don't Wanna Talk About Love" remain part of the canon.
 A guilty pleasure, but a pleasure nonetheless.

 (Produced by Peter Van Hooke & Rod Argent)